 Major Coursework #1

 In this coursework you are required to implement an application, the “Artificial Life Simulator”, to manage, run and visualise simulations of artificial life forms on 2D maps.
 The horizontal and vertical dimensions of the 2D map should be user-defined parameters.
 A life form should be able to move, sense the environment (sight, smell, etc.), find and eat food to increase its energy/stamina level.
 By using inheritance several different types of life forms should be developed.
 Life forms may prefer some type of food over others (e.g., carnivores vs herbivores).
 Some life forms may have a complex behaviour and organise themselves in social groups or communicate with others to hunt.
 When the life form performs an action (moving, sensing) its energy/stamina level is decreased.
 The environment can contain life forms, food entities containing some amount of calories or poison.
 Complex food entities may be able to provide a continuous source of food (e.g.. grass, plant, fruit trees, etc.).
 The environment contains obstacles (such as rocks, trees, etc.).
-Some objects in the environment may be changed by the life forms (such nests, dens, etc.) and used for protections.
+Some objects in the environment may be changed by the life forms (such nests, dens, etc.) and used for protection.
 Life forms and other entities should be shown on the map by means of icons or images.

 Each student may determine the richness and complexity of the simulation and use creativity, however remember that richness impacts positively on the final mark.